joestubbs/coe379L-sp25/docs/unit01/eda.rst

 Many aspects of the generated plot are configurable.
 We won't cover most of the configurations, but we do point out that configurations available on the ``matplotlib.pyplot`` object can be used directly on a seaborn plot.
-For example, rotating the labels for an axis:
+For example, rotating the labels for an axis.